 A nursery rhyme with lyrics that teach something good would be great.
 You see, nursery rhymes have been around for centuries.
 In addition, their history can be a fascinating study.
 We worry today about putting our children in front of violent movies and video games.
 However, some nursery rhyme lyrics might be just as unhealthy.
 Check out this post on the Horrible Meanings Behind Nursery Rhymes for a few examples.

-Nursery Rhyme with Lyrics that teach Science
+Nursery Rhyme with Lyrics that Teach Science

 Consequently, the meaning behind many nursery rhymes is not the positive message we typically want to put in front of our children.
 Therefore, by changing a few lyrics of traditional nursery rhymes, we’ve been able to recreate them.
 We call the new nursery rhymes the Mother Goose Meets Mother Nature Collection.
 Each one teaches us something about science and the world God created.
 You can read more about six of these rhymes here.
-Each rhyme is available in a beautifully illustrated book that you can download and print.
-There is also a teacher guides for each rhyme.
+Each rhyme is available in a beautifully illustrated book you can download and print.
+There is also a teacher’s guide for each rhyme.
 These include lesson plans, worksheets, and activities for spiritual, social, and academic growth.
 You can add a new book each month of the year.

-The Best Nursery Rhyme Lyrics follow the AABCCB Rhyme Scheme
+The Best Nursery Rhyme Lyrics follow the AABCCB Rhyme Scheme.

 Most nursery rhymes have words at the end of each phrase that rhyme.
-However, the rhyme scheme of AABCCB means the first and third lines contain internal rhymes.
+However, the rhyme scheme of AABCCB means the first and second lines contain internal rhymes.
 Similarly, the third line has an external rhyme with the sixth line.
 Poems with this scheme are more complex.
 Jack and Jill is a nursery rhyme with this scheme.
 Likewise, Little Miss Muffet follows the AABCCB pattern.

 The Little Pot Rhyme has lyrics of AABCCB too.
 Therefore, the text is easy to read and fun for young children to listen to.
 The rhyme lyrics begin as follows: